shavark/DIY-SmashB0XX/code/README.md

 1. Before anything else, make sure you have installed the Arduino IDE and unzipped the Smash Box Designer .zip into an easy-to-find directory.
 The Nicohood library does not need to be unzipped.
 2. Download the DIYB0XX.ino file from this repo (located in code/DIYB0XX) and open it in the Arduino IDE.
 If it asks you to create a DIYB0XX directory, say "Yes" to that.
+3. Install the Nicohood library (required to build the code).
+To do so, go to the Sketch dropdown of the Arduino IDE, hover over Include Library, and click the Add .ZIP Library option.
+Then find and select the Nintendo-master.zip file you downloaded earlier.
-3. In the Tools dropdown of the Arduino IDE, hover over Board and then select and click "Arduino/Genuino Mega or Mega 2560" from the dropdown.
+4. In the Tools dropdown of the Arduino IDE, hover over Board and then select and click "Arduino/Genuino Mega or Mega 2560" from the dropdown.
-4. In the Tools dropdown again, hover over Processor and select and click "ATmega2560" from the dropdown.
+5. In the Tools dropdown again, hover over Processor and select and click "ATmega2560" from the dropdown.
-5. In the Tools dropdown again, hover over Port and select the COM port that your Smash Box is plugged into.
+6. In the Tools dropdown again, hover over Port and select the COM port that your Smash Box is plugged into.
 If the port listed does not say "Arduino/Genuino Mega or Mega2560" or something similar after it, you probably haven't set your Smash Box to Program Mode, so make sure you do that before continuing.
-6. In the greenish-blue top menu bar, select and click the right-arrow icon.
+7. In the greenish-blue top menu bar, select and click the right-arrow icon.
-7. If all goes well, a lot of things should start happening in the terminal at the bottom of the Arduino IDE.
+8. If all goes well, a lot of things should start happening in the terminal at the bottom of the Arduino IDE.
 After a short while (<30 seconds, usually), it should say "Done uploading" right above the terminal.
 Once it does, you can unplug your new "SmashB0XX" and go to town!

 ## Notes: